cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 and [`ssl_max_protocol_version`](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-SSL-MAX-PROTOCOL-VERSION)
 to `TLSv1.3`.

+!!!
+Important
+    In PostgreSQL 11 these two GUC doesn't exists hence, in these specific version these values aren't set and will keep using the default ones.

 This assumes that the PostgreSQL operand images include an OpenSSL library that supports the `TLSv1.3` version.